-Operator Effect
+Operator Effect Example

-AND Returns only documents containing
+AND Returns only documents budget and deficit

-both terms.
+711115 containing both terms.

+Returns documents

-OR Returns documents containing
+OR containing either term. ship or vessel or

-either term.
-Often used with
+Often used with boat

 synonyms.

-NOT Returns documents containing the
+NOT Returns documents apple not fruit

+containing the first term

-first term but excludes any
+but excludes any

-documents that also contain the
+documents that also

-second.
+contain the second.

-/s Returns documents with both terms
+/s Returns documents with sanction /s frivolous

-in the same sentence.
+both terms in the same

+sentence.

-/p Returns documents with both terms
+/p Returns documents with custody /p child

-in the same paragraph.
+both terms in the same

+paragraph.

-"" Returns only documents that
+Returns only documents "attorney of record"

-contain the entire phrase found
+(6 )) that contain the entire

-within the quotes.
+phrase found within the

+quotes.

 !
-Root expander; will return
+Root expander; will acqui!

+return documents Finds acquire,

-documents containing any variation
+containing any variation acquisition,

-of a root word.
+of a root word. acquiring, etc.

-Universal character; the computer

-will treat the as all letters.
-Useful if
+Useful if looking at

-looking at alternate spellings, e.g.
+II alternate spellings,

+Universal character; the e.g. defene if

-defene if looking at both English
+computer will treat the looking at both

+as all letters.
+English and

-and American cases.
+American cases.